Creator Deal HQ

 The reframe

 Creator Deal HQ funds the startup.
 We bring the build, the capital, the operators, and the playbook.
-You bring the audience, the instinct, and three years of consistent content.
-The new startup is genuinely yours — equity in your name on day one — and the upside is yours to keep.
+You bring the audience and the instinct.

 The deal